 Figure 2 Surgical procedure.
 The pancreatic tail was removed.
-A：The giant mass in the pancreatic tail was approximately 28.0 cm × 19.0 cm × 8.0 cm.
-The Black arrow shows the normal pancreatic tissue.
-B: The mass was longitudinally opened.
+A: The giant mass in the pancreatic tail was approximately 28.0 cm × 19.0 cm × 8.0 cm.
+The black arrow shows the normal pancreatic tissue; B: The mass was longitudinally opened.
 The gray-white and fish-like incisal surface can be seen.
 The spleen is shown by the white arrow.